Hilary Davan Wetton: Career

-Hilary Davan Wetton has had a long career as a conductor and teacher.
-He was Director of Music at Cranleigh School, St Paul's Girls School and Tonbridge School, and has conducted some of the leading British youth orchestras.
-He also has a continuing association with the National Children's Orchestra.
-For 25 years, Hilary directed the Classical Roadshow, which commissioned a wide range of works for performance by massed children's groups with professional orchestras and narrators.
+Davan Wetton was Director of Music at St Albans School, Cranleigh School, St Paul's Girls School and Tonbridge School, and has conducted some of the British youth orchestras.
+He also has an association with the National Children's Orchestra.
+For 25 years, he directed the Classical Roadshow, which commissioned a wide range of works for performance by massed children's groups with professional orchestras and narrators.
 He is an Honorary Fellow of the Birmingham Conservatoire, where he conducted the orchestra from 1983-1987; he was Professor of Conducting at the Guildhall School of Music from 2011–2013.
 He was Senior Music Associate at Somerville College, Oxford, from 2015–2018.

-He appears frequently as a guest conductor with choirs and orchestras both in Britain and overseas, and has performed regularly on Radio 3.
+He appears as a guest conductor with choirs and orchestras both in Britain and overseas, and has performed on Radio 3.
 He introduced and conducted the Classic FM Masterclass programme from 1989 to 1994, as well as teaching Jo Brand the organ for the BBC1 series Play it Again.
-Most recently, he has made landmark recordings with the Military Wives Choirs the 2018 disc, Remember was created to mark the centenary of the end of the First World War.
+He has made recordings with the Military Wives Choirs the 2018 disc, Remember was created to mark the centenary of the end of the First World War.

 He has been awarded honorary degrees by the Open University (MA) and de Montfort University (DMus).